luyadev/luya/docs/guide1.0/app-blocks.md

 #### Register and import

-After creating the Block in your project you have to *Import* block into your system.
+After creating a Block, you have to *Import* it into your application.
 The reason behind the import process is to avoid rely on database structure and to work with php files you can also check into version controller system.
 Run the [Import Command](luya-console.md):

 ```sh
 ./vendor/bin/luya import
 ```

-This will add or update the block into the cms system.
-If you rename the block or remove a block from the filesytem, the old block will be deleted from your database.
+This will add or update the Block into the CMS system.
+If you rename or remove a Block from your application, the old block will be deleted from your database.

 #### Methods in detail